 Ventilation takes place down the toilet pedestal.
 This removes odours at source.
 Consequently, our toilet cubicles can be expected to smell less than WC cubicles.
 Most of our toilets are passively vented but in the case of fully enclosed cubicles in buildings which have other functions as well we recommend fan driven ventilation using a very low power fan.
 This supplies the cubicle ventilation required under building regulations.
 With remote toilets on, for instance, allotment sites we have never known a case where passive ventilation was not wholly adequate.

 - No smell, no splash, and a silent dry ‘flush’.

-- For sites with drainage problems such as clayey soil and a consequent need to reduce the volume of waste water.
+- If you have a site without existing foul drainage or a site with drainage problems such as clayey soil and a consequent need to reduce the volume of waste water.

-- Where water supply is unavailable or unreliable.
+- For places where a water supply is unavailable or unreliable.